Sgun369/holbertonschool-low_level_programming/variables_if_else_while/README.md

 a program that prints the alphabet in lowercase,followed by a new line..
  5.Numbers:
-a program that prints all single digit numbers of base 10 starting from 0
+a program that prints all single digit numbers of base 10 starting from 0 6.Numberz: a program that prints all single digit numbers of base 10 starting from 0  followed by a new line